FreeCAD/FreeCAD-documentation/wiki/Macro_MeasureCircle.md

 ## Code

-The latest version of the macro is to be found at [MeasureCircle.FCMacro](https://raw.githubusercontent.com/FreeCAD/FreeCAD-macros/master/Information/MeasureCircle.FCMacro) but the easiest way to install this macro is through the [Addon Manager](Addon_Manager.md).
+The latest version of the macro is to be found at _.

 ToolBar Icon ![](images/Macro_MeasureCircle.png )